theayushvyas/MERN-Resources/ReactJS/Basics.md

 ## Components
 Components is most important thing to remember while working with react.
 Every thing in react is a component ,We can say that a react UI is a combination of components .Just like a Puzzel .
-It is same like joining components to make a UI .
+It is same like joining different components to make a complete UI .

 <img src ="https://raw.githubusercontent.com/theayushvyas/MERN-Resources/master/ReactJS/Puzzel.jpg" width="200" height="200" />